VW investors hope Piech exit may usher in change

 Almost 80 percent of VW investors expect the carmaker's stock market value to increase after Piech's departure as it may help unlock greater earnings potential at the 12-brand group, a survey by advisory firm Evercore ISI showed.

 Preference shares in Volkswagen rose more than 5 percent, nearly making up for a slide in value during the two-week boardroom battle.
-The shares were trading up 4.2 percent at 242.80 euros as of 1224 GMT (8.24 a.m.
-ET).
+The shares were trading up 4.2 percent at 242.80 euros as of 1224 GMT.

 The exit of Piech, who spearheaded VW's campaign to make everything from motorcycles to 40-tonne trucks, also curbs the risk of purchases while VW is cutting billions of euros of costs at its core brand and revamping operations, Evercore ISI said.